SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 \begin{remark} The are versions of this proposition that appear in the literature, e.g. \cite{Sheridan-cy-mirror-symmetry}, or \cite{Auroux-branch-covers-of-cp2}.
-The advantage we have in our case is that we don't need to worry about the types of singularities of the branch locus. \end{remark} The symplectic form constructed in the previous lemma has one key property.
-Let $L\subseteq X$ be a Lagrangian that is disjoint from the ramification locus.
-Then for any disc $u:(D,\partial D)\rightarrow (X,L)$, we have an area formula:
+The advantage we have in our case is that we don't need to worry about the types of singularities of the branch locus. \end{remark}